gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
-The exact properties will depend on the companion cipher specification used with the CRYPTO chunk.
+The exact properties will depend on the companion specification defining the protection engine used with the CRYPTO chunk.

    Applications using SCTP CRYPTO chunk can use all transport features provided by SCTP and its extensions.
 Due to its level of